-- Hypertension (see section: Hypertension (Pediatric))

-- Renal failure

-- Palpitations, if one:

-- o Family history at age < 50 of either:

-- Sudden cardiac death/arrest OR

-- Pacemaker or ICD

-- History or family history of cardiomyopathy

-- Chest pain, if one or more of the following:

 - Exertional chest pain

 - Abnormal ECG

 - o Family history with unexplained sudden death or cardiomyopathy

 - Syncope, if any of the following:

-- Abnormal ECG
+- o Abnormal ECG

 - Exertional syncope

 - Family history at age < 50 of either one:

 - Sudden cardiac death/arrest OR

 - Pacemaker or ICD

 - Family history of cardiomyopathy

 - Signs and/or symptoms of heart failure, including, but not limited to:

 - Respiratory distress

 - Poor peripheral pulses

 - Feeding difficulty

 - Decreased urine output

 - o Edema

 - Hepatomegaly

 - Abnormal physical findings, including any one of the following:

 - Clicks, snaps, or gallops

 - Fixed and/or abnormally split S2

 - Decreased pulses

 - Central cyanosis

 - Arrhythmia, if one of the following:

 - Supraventricular tachycardia

 - Ventricular tachycardia

 - Murmur

-- Pathologic sounding or harsh murmur, diastolic murmur, holosystolic or continuous murmur, late systolic murmur, grade 3/6 systolic murmur or louder, or murmurs that are provoked-are become and become louder with changes in position
+- Pathologic sounding or harsh murmur, diastolic murmur, holosystolic or continuous murmur, late systolic murmur, grade 3/6 systolic murmur or louder, or murmurs that are provoked and become louder with changes in position

 - Presumptively innocent murmur, but in the presence of signs, symptoms, or findings of cardiovascular disease

 - Abnormal basic data, including any one of the following:

 - Abnormal ECG

 - Abnormal cardiac biomarkers

 - Desaturation on pulse oximetry

 - Abnormal chest x-ray

+- Sickle cell

+- One time screening for risk stratification for pulmonary hypertension in children

+≥ 8 years of age55

 - Suspected pulmonary hypertension

 - Signs and symptoms of endocarditis

-- Thromboembolic events

-- o Patients on anticoagulants, when required to evaluate for thrombus

-- o Thromboembolic events or stroke (Saric, 2016)7

-- Systemic hematologic diseases that are associated with cardiac findings

-- Sickle cell disease and other hemoglobinopathies

-- HIV infection

-- Chemotherapy or radiation therapy, any one of the following:

-- Cardiotoxic chemotherapy, before and following exposure

-- o Radiation therapy to chest, before and long-term follow-up12 (Lancellotti, 2013)

-- Inflammatory & Autoimmune, including any one of the following:

-- Suspected rRheumatic fFever

-- Systemic lupus erythematosus

-- Takayasu aArteritis

-- Kawasaki dDisease41

-- Upon diagnosis, 1-2 weeks later, and 4 to 6 weeks after diagnosis

-- For patients with important and evolving coronary artery abnormalities during the acute illness, echocardiograms may need to be more frequent.
-In the setting of increasing size of coronary aneurysms, echocardiogram can be performed up to twice per week until dimensions have stopped progressing, then at least once per week in the first 45 days of illness, and then monthly until the third month after onset.
-(McCrindle, 2017)
+- Thromboembolic events - Patients on anticoagulants, when required to evaluate for thrombus - Thromboembolic events or stroke7 - Systemic hematologic diseases that are associated with cardiac findings - Sickle cell disease and other hemoglobinopathies - HIV infection - Chemotherapy or radiation therapy, any one of the following: - Cardiotoxic chemotherapy, before and following exposure - Radiation therapy to chest, before and long-term follow-up12

-- Suspicion of Structural Disease, including any one of the following:

-- o Premature birth where there is suspicion of a Patent Ductus Arteriosus

-- Vascular Ring, based upon either one: - Difficulty breathing with stridor and eating solid foods that might suggest a vascular ring - Abnormal barium swallow or bronchoscopy suggesting a vascular ring - Genetic & Syndrome Related, including any one of the following: - Genotype positive for cardiomyopathy, family history of hypertrophic cardiomyopathy or heritable pulmonary arterial hypertension - Patient with a known syndrome associated with congenital or acquired heart disease (Down's syndrome, Noonan's syndrome, DiGeorge syndrome, William's syndrome, Trisomy Thirteen, Trisomy Eighteen, Alagille syndrome, chromosomal abnormality associated with cardiovascular disease) - Abnormalities of visceral or cardiac situs - Known or suspected connective tissue diseases that are associated with congenital or acquired heart disease. (e.g., Marfan's, Loeys-Dietz) - Known or suspected muscular dystrophies associated with congenital heart disease - Mitochondrial or metabolic storage disease (e.g., Fabry's disease) - Patients with a first-degree relative with a genetic abnormality, such as cardiomyopathies (hypertrophic, dilated, arrhythmogenic right ventricular dysplasia, restrictive, left ventricular noncompaction). - Maternal-Fetal related, including any one of the following: - Maternal infection during pregnancy or delivery with potential fetal/neonatal cardiac sequelae - Maternal phenylketonuria - Suspected cardiovascular abnormality on fetal echocardiogram
+- Suspicion of Structural Disease, including any one of the following: - o Premature birth where there is suspicion of a Patent Ductus Arteriosus - Vascular Ring, based upon either one: - Difficulty breathing with stridor and eating solid foods that might suggest a vascular ring - Abnormal barium swallow or bronchoscopy suggesting a vascular ring - Genetic & Syndrome Related, including any one of the following: - Genotype positive for cardiomyopathy, family history of hypertrophic cardiomyopathy or heritable pulmonary arterial hypertension - Patient with a known syndrome associated with congenital or acquired heart disease (Down's syndrome, Noonan's syndrome, DiGeorge syndrome, William's syndrome, Trisomy Thirteen, Trisomy Eighteen, Alagille syndrome, chromosomal abnormality associated with cardiovascular disease) - Abnormalities of visceral or cardiac situs - Known or suspected connective tissue diseases that are associated with congenital or acquired heart disease. (e.g., Marfan's, Loeys-Dietz) - Known or suspected muscular dystrophies associated with congenital heart disease - Mitochondrial or metabolic storage disease (e.g., Fabry's disease) - Patients with a first-degree relative with a genetic abnormality, such as cardiomyopathies (hypertrophic, dilated, arrhythmogenic right ventricular dysplasia, restrictive, left ventricular noncompaction). - Maternal-Fetal related, including any one of the following: - Maternal infection during pregnancy or delivery with potential fetal/neonatal cardiac sequelae - Maternal phenylketonuria - Suspected cardiovascular abnormality on fetal echocardiogram

-ADULT AND PEDIATRIC CONGENITAL HEART DISEASE FOLLOW-UP14 ‡ INDICATIONS FOR FOLLOW-UP ECHOCARDIOGRAPHY IN PEDIATRIC PATIENTS
+ADULT AND PEDIATRIC CONGENITAL HEART DISEASE FOLLOW-UP16 ‡